RealityETH/subjectivocracy/l2_choice.md

 ### Simple PoS chain using Aura consensus

-We can run a PoS network like XDai.
+We can run a PoS network like XDai, governed on Model D.

 An invalid ledger can immediately be ignored by participants.
 If validators refuse to create a valid ledger, participants will need to fork to replace them with new validators.
 To do this, they need to agree a block number and a new list of validators, and add that to their genesis.json.
 They then need an L1 governance proposition to use the new bridge.

 An invalid bridge output can be detected by users, and a new bridge substituted by the L1 governance process.
 Since there are no guarantees of available L2 data, they will need time to discuss whether the L2 data is unavailable - they can't just run a bot, because if they lose the ability to sync the chain they won't know whether that's the fault of the validators or their own syncing problem.

-Since the bridge has a delay in the L2->L1 direction, it may be useful to use other methods to swap assets.

 ### Optimism